Terms and Conditions

 Guidelines for Withdrawal of Articles:

-IJELLH has deep concerns to maintain the integrity and entirety of the research work for entire educational fraternity very sincerely.
+IJELLH has deep concerns to maintain the integrity and entirety of the research work for the entire educational fraternity very sincerely.
 The journal places great importance on the authority of research work after they have been published.
-IJELLH Editor in Chief has all the authority for deciding which research work shall be published.
-In making this decision, the Editor in Chief is guided by the policies of the IJELLH’s Editorial board and constrained by some legal requirements regarding copyright violation and plagiarism.
 Articles which have been published shall remain present, exact and unchanged as far as possible.
-However, due to unavoidable circumstances may happen where after the publication of research work requires retraction or even removal from a particular journal.

-Article Retraction: Infringements of professional ethical codes, such as multiple submissions, sham claims of authorship, plagiarism, fraudulent use of data and similar claims will lead to the retraction of an article.
+Article Retraction: Infringements of professional ethical codes, such as multiple submission, bogus claims of authorship, plagiarism, fraudulent or fabricated use of data or the like or similar incidences, the article may be retracted.
 Occasionally, a retraction will be used to correct errors in submission or publication.

 Print Copy Dispatch Policy